ESMValGroup/ESMValCore/doc/develop/preprocessor_function.rst

          example_argument: median
          example_optional_argument: 6

-The optional argument can be omitted in the recipe.
+The optional argument (in this example: ``example_optional_argument``) can be omitted in the recipe.

 Documentation
 =============

-In addition to the documentation in the function docstring that will be shown in the :ref:`preprocessor_functions` chapter, add documentation on how to use the new preprocessor function from the recipe in `doc/recipe/preprocessor.rst <https://github.com/ESMValGroup/ESMValCore/tree/master/doc/recipe/preprocessor.rst>`__ so it is shown in the :ref:`preprocessor` chapter.
+The documentation in the function docstring will be shown in the :ref:`preprocessor_functions` chapter.
+In addition, you should add documentation on how to use the new preprocessor function from the recipe in `doc/recipe/preprocessor.rst <https://github.com/ESMValGroup/ESMValCore/tree/master/doc/recipe/preprocessor.rst>`__ so it is shown in the :ref:`preprocessor` chapter.
 See the introduction to :ref:`documentation` for more information on how to